If you are a student, faculty, or staff member at the University of Virginia, you may elect to log in using NetBadge:

 Informal Procedures may involve individual and/or community remedies that are designed to address a report of prohibited discriminatory, harassing and/or retaliatory conduct, such as:

 Any combination of the options offered under the Informal Procedures may be utilized in any order.
 If resolution of the report of Prohibited Discriminatory and/or Harassing Conduct or Prohibited Retaliatory Conduct is reached through one of these Informal Procedures, the matter will be considered closed.
 If resolution is not reached, and EOCR determines that further action is necessary, or if a Respondent fails to comply with the terms of any agreed to resolution, the matter will be referred for investigation under the Formal Procedures.

-By completing and submitting this form, I understand that I am initiating a complaint for which I request that the University of Virginia Office for Equal Opportunity and Civil Rights conduct informal or formal resolution under the PADHR Complaint Procedures.
+By completing and submitting this form, I understand that I am initiating a complaint for which I request that the University of Virginia Office for Equal Opportunity and Civil Rights conduct resolution under the PADHR Complaint Procedures.
 I certify that the information I have provided is true and accurate to the best of my knowledge.